-Since our inception through December 31, 2017, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
-In February 2018, we issued \$5.6 million of convertible debt, net of placement and other financing fees.
-In November and December 2018, we issued an aggregate of 52,565 shares of Series B convertible preferred stock, or the Series B Preferred Stock, for net proceeds of \$21.2 million.
-We expect our existing cash and cash equivalents of \$ million as of December 31, 2018, together with the net proceeds from this offering, will be sufficient to fund our operating expenses and capital expenditure requirements through
+Since our inception through December 31, 2018, we have not generated any revenue and have incurred significant operating losses and negative cash flows from our operations.
+We expect our existing cash and cash equivalents of \$18.7 million as of December 31, 2018, together with the net proceeds from the sale of shares of Series B Preferred Stock subsequent to December 31, 2018 and the net proceeds from this offering, will be sufficient to fund our operating expenses and capital expenditure requirements through .